 HOW DO I GET STARTED?

-You can also call our office at (250) 479-9912 and press ‘0’ to speak to Sylvia.
+You can also call our office at (250) 479-9912 and press ‘0’ to speak to Darcie.
 She is usually in our office every weekday for several hours, but it you get our voicemail, please leave a message and she will respond promptly.